bjcarlson42/blog-website-template-jekyll/_posts/2019-10-17-learn-python-basics-tutorial1.md

 tags: ['basics','ide','practice','programming language']
 comments: true
 author: Benjamin Carlson
 description: Welcome back to the second post.
-Because this is the first tutorial, there is a lot of set up that we need to do before we can even start programming in Python...
+Because this is the first tutorial, there is a lot of set up that we need to do before we can even start programming in Python
+meta-description: In this second beginner python tutorial, we will learn python environments, basic syntax, VSCode and much more.
+keywords: 'learn python, python tutorial, beginner python'
 img: /assets/img/posts/2-python-tutorial-1/learn-python-basics-tutorial1.png
 alt: Python Programming Logo
 ---